"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 The severity of a property crime depends on the value taken or damaged and several other factors.
 For example, arson charges can be a felony of the first or second degree.
-The crime is defined as intentionally damaging any building of any kind through the use of fire or an explosion.
+The crime is defined in Florida Statutes § 806.01 as intentionally damaging any building of any kind through the use of fire or an explosion.

 If permission to remain was withdrawn and the defendant allegedly remained to commit an offense, he or she may be guilty of burglary.
 Breaking and entering also is a form of burglary in Florida.

-Another form of property crimes in Florida is criminal mischief.
+Another form of property crime in Florida is criminal mischief.
 Someone can be charged with criminal mischief if he or she intentionally damages property belonging to someone else.
 Anyone who commits vandalism or graffiti can be charged with criminal mischief.
-This is often a juvenile offense.
+This is often committed by minors and charged as a juvenile offense.

-Petit Theft in the second degree and criminal mischief that causes damage in the amount of less than $200 are misdemeanors of the second degree.
+Petit Theft in the Second Degree and Criminal Mischief causing damage in an amount less than $200 are misdemeanors of the second degree.
 These misdemeanors can incur up to 60 days in jail, fines up to $500 or both.

-Petit theft in the first degree and criminal mischief that causes damage in the amount of $201 to $1,000 are misdemeanors of the first degree.
+Petit Theft in the First Degree and Criminal Mischief causing damage in an amount of more than $200 and less than $1,000 are misdemeanors of the first degree.
 These misdemeanors can include up to one year in jail, fines up to $1,000 or both.

-Shoplifting crimes where the property is valued at $300 or more would be considered grand theft in the third degree.
-Criminal mischief that causes damage in an amount greater than $1,000 can also is a felony of the third-degree.
-These charges can involve prison time of five years or less, fines up to $5,000 or both.
+Shoplifting crimes where the property is valued at $750 or more would be considered Grand Theft in the Third Degree, a third degree felony.
+Criminal Mischief causing damage in an amount greater than $1,000 is also a felony of the third-degree.
+These charges can result in prison time of five years or less, fines up to $5,000 or both.

-Shoplifting in an amount of $3,000 or more, dealing in stolen property, grand theft in the second degree, burglary and arson in the second-degree are second-degree felonies, which can include up to 15 years in state prison, fines not exceeding $10,000 or both.
+Shoplifting in an amount of $3,000 or more, Dealing in Stolen Property, Grand Theft in the Second Degree, Burglary and Arson in the Second Degree are second degree felonies, a conviction can result in up to 15 years in state prison, fines not exceeding $10,000 or both.

-If someone organizes, plans or directs others in dealing with stolen property, grand theft in the first degree, armed burglary, aggravated burglary and arson in the first-degree are felonies of the first degree.
-A conviction for these felonies can lead to imprisonment up to 30 years with the possibly of life imprisonment, depending on the crime, and fines up to $10,000.
+If someone organizes, plans, or directs others in Dealing with Stolen Property, Grand Theft in the First Degree, Armed Burglary, Aggravated Burglary or Arson in the First Degree, the resulting charge could be a felony in the first degree.
+A conviction for these crimes can lead to imprisonment up to 30 years with the possibly of life imprisonment, depending on the crime, and fines up to $10,000.

-If you have been charged with a theft or property crime in Leon County, contact the skilled Tallahassee criminal lawyers at the Pumphrey Law to discuss the facts of your particular case.
-An experienced Leon County criminal defense attorney may be able to use a defense or exception to Florida laws to have your charge dismissed or reduced.
-Call the (850) 681-7777 to schedule a consultation about your alleged theft or property crime.
+If you have been charged with a theft or property crime in Leon County, contact the skilled Tallahassee criminal lawyers at the Pumphrey Law to discuss the facts of your case.
+An experienced Leon County criminal defense attorney may be able to utilize a defense or exception to Florida laws to have your charge dismissed or reduced.
+Call (850) 681-7777 to schedule a free consultation about your alleged theft or property crime.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.